Todd Timberlake’s Home Page

 Director, Pew Observatory

-I teach a variety of courses including historical astronomy courses for non-science majors, introductory physics courses for life science majors, computational physics for physics and engineering students, and occasionally upper level physics courses like classical mechanics and quantum mechanics.
-I also teach an Honors course on extraterrestrial life.
-I am particularly interested in using computers to teach physics and astronomy, and using the history of science to teach science to non-majors.
+I teach a variety of courses including historical astronomy courses for non-science majors, introductory physics courses for life science majors, computational physics for physics and engineering students, and occasionally upper level physics courses like classical mechanics and quantum mechanics, as well as an Honors course on extraterrestrial life.
+My strongest teaching interests are using computers to teach physics and astronomy, and using the history of science to teach science to non-majors.
+I am a member of the Open Source Physics collaboration which was recently awarded the American Physical Society’s Award for Excellence in Physics Education and I have won several teaching awards from Berry College.
 For more information about my teaching, please follow the links in the TEACHING menu above.

 - Address: Berry College, PO Box 5004, Mount Berry, GA 30149-5004